Well, well, well, would you believe it that there are actually various different degrees to which you can tint your car windows.

 The Motor Vehicles first used on or after1 April 1985, continues with the light transmitted through the windscreen must be at least 75%.
 The front side windows must allow at least 70% of light to be transmitted through them.

 If you stick to these rules and follow these guidelines, we’re sure that you’ll be fine and will have nothing to worry about.

 If for whatever reason you find that your tinted window is actually over the tinted limit and are in fact illegal, whatever you do, don’t sell this on like this.
 If you do, then you could be prosecuted by either Trading Standards or the police.

-One thing that many people won’t even think to do when they tint the car windows is notified their insurance company of this change to their car.
+One thing that many people won’t even think to do when they tint the car windows is to notify their insurance company of this change to their car.
 This is considered to be a vehicle modification and has the potential to affect any future claims if any were to be made.

 Think about it, accidents that come about due to bad visibility or low light, etc, where window tint is involved, then it may be that your window tint could be to blame for this due to careless driving.
 Your best bet is to make sure that you tint your windows in line with the law so that your back is covered.